Chandeth-H/Excel-Dashboard/README.md

 # Excel-Dashboard

-This repository contains a few dashboard done in Excel.
+This repository contains a few dashboards done in Excel.

 ## ***Billionaire Dashboard